ark-network/arkdev.info/docs/learn/concepts.md

 <pubkey> CHECKSIGVERIFY <server_pubkey> CHECKSIG
 ```

-The most common VTXO script, where Alice is the only owner of the coin, is composed by one forfeit path and one redeem path:
+The most common VTXO script, where Alice is the only owner of a coin, is composed of one forfeit path and one redeem path like:

 ```hack
 (Alice + Server) OR (Alice after 24hr)